lmullen/lincolnmullen.com/source/_posts/2014-02-05-using-a-global-rakefile-with-pandoc.markdown

 CLOBBER.include(PDFS)
 {% endhighlight %}

-Now in each directory you should be able to run `rake pandoc` to generate a PDF from each Markdown file.
-(You may need to use the `-g` flag to access the global Rakefile.)
+Now in each directory you should be able to run `rake -g pandoc` to generate a PDF from each Markdown file.
 You can customize the shell command if you have more complicated needs, or you can create a project-specific Rakefile if the project is more complicated.
-For important projects you should definitely include a Rakefile in the repository, since the Rakefile is record of how to reproduce your outputs.
+For important projects you should definitely include a Rakefile in the repository, since the Rakefile records how to reproduce your outputs.
 But for simple projects this is sufficient.

   [how to use Rake to automate the process of building PDFs using Pandoc]: http://lincolnmullen.com/blog/rake-and-pandoc/